anentropic/django-cas-cache/pypi.rst

 django-cas-cache
 ================

-Django cache backend (currently memcache-only) supporting CAS (compare-and-set) operations
+Django cache backends supporting CAS (compare-and-set) operation.
+Memcache, Redis and Dummy backends.

 See GitHub for usage and docs.